Grindhead/phaser-matter-physics-editor/memory-bank/productContext.md

 - **Enemy Placement (Level 1):** The first two generated platforms in level 1 must never contain enemies.
 - **Vertical Walls:** Introduce vertical walls made from rotated platforms.
 - **Barrel Substitution:** When the horizontal gap between generated platforms exceeds the maximum jump distance, substitute the next platform with a barrel to create a mandatory barrel jump sequence.
+- **Conditional Landing Animation:** The 'fx_land' animation should _not_ play if the player collects a coin during the landing action.